-The Bailey-Matthews National Shell Museum is a must-see if you love shelling.
-The website has great information, excellent articles and a comprehensive online shell identification section.
-The home page has a fun video of a banded tulip mollusk 'walking' - fascinating!
+The Bailey-Matthews National Shell Museum website has great information, excellent articles and a comprehensive online shell identification section.
+They just did a huge expansion and a visit here is a MUST if you love shells.

-Sea Turtle Trackers monitors the sea turtle nests on the local beaches.
-Their website has lots of sea turtle information and a place to donate to support them.
+Sea Turtle Trackers monitors the sea turtle nests on local St. Pete beaches.
+Their website seaturtletrackers.org has lots of sea turtle information and a place to donate to support them.
 You can even adopt a nest.

 The Clearwater Marine Aquarium is more than just an aquarium - their mission is Rescue, Rehab and Release.
 They also patrol miles of North Pinellas county beaches during sea turtle nesting season to monitor and mark sea turtle nests.
 Their website has information and videos on how to help keep sea turtles safe during nesting season.

 The Loggerhead Marinelife Center helps preserve, protect and rehabilitate injured sea turtles on Florida's east coast.
 The home page has a cool video of hatchlings racing toward the ocean.

 The National Audubon Society has been protecting birds and their habitats since 1905.
 The website is a fantastic resource for information on birds and conservation.
 Free mobile bird guide app for your phone.